This blog post was written by Bend Soap Company Co-Founder, Marilee.

 - STEP 1: Take a deep dive into the products and ingredients that you’re putting on your skin by following our upcoming blogs and social media.
 We’d not only like to help you identify the ones that are harmful, but also help you understand which ones are safe to use and have in your home.
 Sometimes we find toxins in the least-expected places (like so-called “natural” products).
 This blog has a list of common toxins to look out for that are often found in “trusted” name brand products as well as places where you might find them in your home.

-- STEP 3: Discover the affordable healthy solutions that Bend Soap Company has to offer the entire family!
+- STEP 2: Discover the affordable healthy solutions that Bend Soap Company has to offer the entire family!
 Learn about our simple, high-quality, and pure ingredients and experience the endless benefits of nourishing, all-natural skincare products.
-Get your order on its way today by ordering here!
+Get your order on its way today by browsing our collection of best-sellers!

-- STEP 4: Sign up to join the Toss The Toxins Newsletter so that you can receive all of our posts on how you can toss the toxins and live a cleaner, healthier life.
+- STEP 3: Sign up for the Toss The Toxins Newsletter below to get tips and helpful resources on how you can toss the toxins and live a cleaner, healthier life.

 Sign up below to receive regular Toss the Toxins emails with educational information and tips from your friends at Bend Soap Company.